Ugo-D/IBM-Data-Science/README.md

 # IBM-Data-Science
-Course to become a Data Scientist for beginners.
+Career change course to become a Data Scientist for beginners